 Although many experiences of ADC occur soon after the death of a loved one, with the majority occurring within a year of the passing of the deceased, there are reports of ADCs occurring many years later.
 To read more about experiences of this nature and ADC click here.

 Near-death and transient-death experiences.
-The near-death experience (NDE) is a profound psychological experience that occurs when an individual is in real, imminent and potentially life-threatening danger or when a person feels close to physical and psychological death.
+The near-death experience (NDE) is a profound psychological experience that occurs when an individual is, or feels, close to physical and psychological death.
 NDEs are associated with themes or impressions that are known features across these experiences, such as a sense of peace, seeing a light or a being of light, intense feelings of love, heightened clarity and speed of thought, as well as seeing deceased others.
-When reported, these experiences also include the unique recollections and interpretations of the near-death experiencer (NDEr).
+When reported, these experiences are also inclusive of recollections and interpretations that are unique to the near-death experiencer (NDEr).

-Some NDErs report having had an out-of-body experience (OBE) during their NDE.
+Some NDErs report an out-of-body experience (OBE) during their NDE.
 In a limited number of these cases, the details of the OBE reported by TELERF’s research participants have enabled verification of these details.
-Within these cases, many of the NDErs were unconscious, under general anaesthesia or clinically dead.
-Within the current understanding of the mind-brain relationship, neither the acquisition or recall of these details should be possible.
+Within these cases, some NDErs were unconscious, under general anaesthesia and/or were experiencing a period of clinical death at the time of their experience.
+Within the current understanding of the mind-brain relationship the conscious awareness that is reported, as well as the acquisition and recall of experiential details, should not be possible.

-The transient-death experience (TDE) is a specific type of NDE, namely one that occurs when the experiencer is at the point of clinical death.
-Transient-death experiencers (TDErs) are not ‘near-death’ at the time of their experience they are, temporarily, clinically dead.
-They encounter a period of transient-death.
-During transient-death measurable brain activity ceases, breathing stops and death may be pronounced.
+Elaine coined the term ‘transient-death experience (TDE)’ to refer to a specific type of NDE, namely one that occurs when the experiencer is determined to be clinically dead.
+Transient-death experiencers (TDErs) are not ‘near death’ at the time of their experience they are, temporarily, within the first stage of the biological death process.
+They encounter a period of transient death, during which measurable brain activity ceases, breathing stops and death may be pronounced.
 Yet, for example, during this period TDErs remember the continued ability to see and hear, and some report both hearing and seeing the pronouncement of their own death.
 In the words of one TDEr,

 I had been shot, seven times.
 I lost consciousness.
 Suddenly, from above, I saw myself lying in the back of the ambulance.
 I heard one of the paramedics say, “We are losing him!”
 Soon after that they stopped CPR and I watched as they covered my head with a sheet.
 I died that night and have never felt so alive (TELERF, 2014).
 Read more